 An LLP is a separate legal entity to its owners so like a company, there is a limit to the extent that partners are personally liable for any debts.

-Accountancy and law firms will often operate as partnerships, but they can be found across all sectors.
+Accountancy and law firms will often operate as partnerships, but the structure can be found across all sectors.
 Many other professional businesses, such as doctors, solicitors, architects, and insolvency practitioners, work as LLPs, too.

 There are actually several advantages to operating a business as a Limited Liability Partnership.